RevaMp3D: Architecting the Processor Core and Cache Hierarchy for Systems with Monolithically-Integrated Logic and

-While a system with a single M3D chip can potentially provide hundreds of gigabytes of main memory~\cite{aly2018n3xt, shulaker2017three}, for even larger requirements, a system can employ multiple M3D chips, where the off-chip accesses cost more overhead than the on-chip accesses. \nmg{To address this overhead, techniques that alleviate the remote access overhead using scheduling, data placement, replication, or migration can be applied in M3D, even with lower restrictions~\cite{Tesseract, tang2017data,chen2022pimcloud}.
-This is because RRAM used in our baseline M3D system enables denser main memory compared to conventional DRAM-based 3D or 2D systems and can reduce the number of remote accesses.}
+\head{Scaling Data Size Beyond Main Memory Capacity} While a system with a single M3D chip can potentially provide hundreds of gigabytes of main memory~\cite{aly2018n3xt, shulaker2017three}, for even larger requirements, a system can employ multiple M3D chips.
+In that case, off-chip access costs more overhead than on-chip access, and techniques that alleviate the remote access overhead using scheduling, data placement, replication, or migration can be orthogonally applied~\cite{Tesseract, tang2017data,chen2022pimcloud}.
+Advances in integration technology can further reduce the cost of off-chip accesses in M3D by enabling the monolithic integration of \emph{multiple} M3D stacks~\cite{radway2021future}.